+- 1.2.3 Sections 10 and 10A of the Act provide for the existing and continued use of land and the surface of water in a manner which contravenes a rule in the District Plan, subject to the following:

+- S72 Resource Management Act 1991

+- S5 Resource Management Act 1991

-- 1.2.3 Sections 10 and 10A of the Act provide for the existing and continued use of land and the surface of water in a manner which contravenes a rule in the District Plan, subject to the following: - Land may be used in a manner that contravenes a rule in a district plan or proposed district plan if either: - The use was lawfully established before the rule became operative or the proposed plan was notified; and - The effects of the use are the same or similar in character, intensity, and scale to those which existed before the rule became operative or the proposed plan was notified:
+- a. land may be used in a manner that contravenes a rule in a district plan or proposed district plan if either: - i. the use was lawfully established before the rule became operative or the proposed plan was notified; and - i. the effects of the use are the same or similar in character, intensity, and scale to those which existed before the rule became operative or the proposed plan was notified: